HL7/uv-dx-pq/input/pagecontent/batch_anal.md

 ### Description of Components
 **Medicinal Product Definition**: The drug product (Stelbat tablets, 20mg)

-**Ingredient**: The active ingredient (stelbatalol) or the ingredients that make up the drug substance or product**Substance Definition**: Chemical or biological details about substance(s) associated with the active ingredient (molecular weight, molecular formula, stereochemistry, protein or nucleic acid subunits)
+**Ingredient**: The active ingredient (stelbatalol) or the ingredients that make up the drug substance or product

 **Substance Definition**: Chemical or biological details about substance(s) associated with the active ingredient (molecular weight, molecular formula, stereochemistry, protein or nucleic acid subunits)